-- 1) Sizing-designing step when the main dimensions and characteristics are estimated; - 2) A 2D or 3D FEM analysis to check the electromagnetic performances of the previously calculated machine; - 3) Loss and thermal analysis by 2D or 3D -FEM, or other accurate simulation methods; - 4) Computer simulation of the machine behavior, embedded with its driving system and power electronic converter.
+1) Sizing-designing step, when the main dimensions and characteristics are estimated;

+2) A 2D or 3D - FEM analysis to check the electromagnetic performances of the previously calculated machine;

+3) Loss and heating calculation via 2D or 3D -FEM, or other accurate method;

+4) Computer simulation of the machine behavior embedded with its driving system.

-Within this paper, the specific sizing-designing procedure of the proposed PMTFG is presented, particular attention is paid to the PM's magnetization and leakage flux calculation by magnetic equivalent circuits.
-The 3D finite element method (FEM) is employed to check the accuracy of the results obtained by the sizing-designing procedure.
+Within this paper, the specific sizing-designing procedure of the proposed PMTFG is presented, extra attention being paid to the PM magnetization and leakage flux calculation via equivalent magnetic circuits.
+The 3D finite element method (FEM) is employed to check the accuracy of the results obtained via the sizing-designing procedure.

-The thermal analysis of the PMTFG is conducted by using a thermal equivalent circuit and the simplifying assumptions that the heat transfer through radiation is null and that the machine body consists of parts which are homogenous as far as the heating-cooling process is concerned are considered.
+The thermal analysis of the PMTFG is conducted by using a thermal equivalent circuit and the following simplifying assumptions are considered: the heat transfer through radiation is null and the machine body consists of homogenous parts, as far as the heating-cooling process is concerned.

-Since all the PMTFG parameters are calculated within the sizing-designing procedure and some of them are also evaluated by 3D-FEM analysis, the computer simulation of the entire stand alone power plant can be easily performed once its structure is defined.
-However, this was not an objective of this paper.
+Since all the PMTFG parameters are calculated within the sizing-designing procedure and some of them are also checked via 3D-FEM analysis, the computer simulation of the entire stand-alone power plant can be easily performed, once its structure is defined, but this was not an objective of the paper.